 - Insert the needle swiftly into the fold of skin, with the needle angled downwards at a thirty- to forty-five-degree angle.
 Most syringes are small enough to allow the plunger to be depressed with the palm of the same hand once the needle has been positioned underneath the skin.

 - Administer the contents of the syringe quickly and withdraw the needle.

 - Gently massage the area.

 Having someone assist you will make the procedure easier.
 With a little practice, however, most pet owners find that they have no problems administering routine injections to their dog without assistance.

 How should I dispose of the needles and syringes?

-You should be aware that some communities have strict rules about disposal of medical waste material so don't throw the needle and syringe into the trash until you know if this is permissible.
-It is usually preferable to take the used needles and syringes to your veterinary clinic or local pharmacy for disposal.
+You should be aware that some communities have strict rules about disposal of medical waste material so do not throw the needle and syringe into the trash until you know if this is permissible.
+It is usually preferable to take the used needles and syringes to your veterinary clinic or local pharmacy for proper disposal.